-It’s July, which means we’re well into summer and elbow-deep in BBQ season.
-And that means it’s time to talk grilling safety.
-Because while backyard grills may be commonplace, that doesn’t mean they’re without danger: operating your barbecue requires a sprinkling of vigilance with a side of precaution.
+It’s warming up outside, which means we’re about to get elbow-deep in BBQ season.
+Along with fun summer days and lazy summer evenings are family nights grilling delicious food and enjoying one another’s company.
+All this talk of BBQ also means it’s time to talk bbq safety.
+Because while backyard grills may be commonplace, that doesn’t mean they’re without their own set of safety issues.
+Grill safety starts with a sprinkling of vigilance and a side of precaution.

-Here are 5 tips to keep your summer grilling season as safe as it is delicious:
+Here are 7 grilling safety tips to keep your summer grilling season as safe as it is delicious:

 1. Read Your Owner’s Manual